-The M.A. in Ethnic Studies provides students with a comprehensive understanding of the enduring and transformative nature of race and ethnicity in the United States and around the globe.
-The program develops professional competencies in working with diverse communities in order to bring about meaningful social change.
+The Master of Arts in Ethnic Studies, Plan A provides students with a comprehensive understanding of the enduring and transformative nature of race and ethnicity in the United States and around the globe.
+The program develops professional competencies in working with diverse communities to bring about meaningful social change.
 Through the development of strong research, writing, and oral skills, a master’s degree in ethnic studies prepares students to become informed citizens and competitive job seekers.
 Our students are uniquely positioned to enter a workplace that is more diverse than ever, and where issues of race, ethnicity, gender, and sexuality, among others, are more relevant than at any time in the recent past.

 Effective Fall 2016